ApexRMS/netlogo/README.md

-# carep
+# netlogo
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Module for running NetLogo simulations.